-As reported in the Company's annual report on Form 10-K for the fiscal year ended April 1, 2012, BreathableBaby, LLC ("BreathableBaby") filed a complaint against the Company and CCIP on January 11, 2012 in the United States District Court for the District of Minnesota, alleging that CCIP's mesh crib liner infringes BreathableBaby's patent rights relating to its air permeable infant bedding technology.
+As reported in the Company's annual report on Form 10-K for the fiscal year ended April 1, 2012, BreathableBaby filed a complaint against the Company and CCIP on January 11, 2012 in the United States District Court for the District of Minnesota, alleging that CCIP's mesh crib liner infringes BreathableBaby's patent rights relating to its air permeable infant bedding technology.
 The Company believes that it has meritorious defenses to the claims asserted in the complaint, and the Company intends to defend itself vigorously against all such claims.
 The Company and CCIP filed a motion for summary judgment of non-infringement on May 14, 2012.
 On July 25, 2012, the Court entered an order denying that motion without prejudice to refiling it at the close of discovery.
 In doing so, the Court did not rule on the merits of the Company's motion, but instead determined that further discovery was required before a motion for summary judgment could be decided.
+Discovery has accordingly been resumed and was ongoing as of October 31, 2012.

-Also as reported in the Company's annual report on Form 10-K for the fiscal year ended April 1, 2012, on or about May 17, 2012, an alleged Maryland purchaser of a CCIP bedding set filed a complaint against the Company and CCIP in the United States District Court for the Central District of California, purportedly on behalf of herself and all others similarly situated.
-The complaint generally alleges that CCIP's crib bumper products put children at risk of suffocation or crib death and that the Company and CCIP concealed and failed to disclose these purported risks through allegedly false and misleading advertising and product packaging.
-The complaint does not allege that any child has actually been harmed by these products.
-The complaint alleges violations of various consumer protection laws in California, Maryland and numerous other states.
-The purported class is defined in the complaint as "All consumers who, within the applicable statute of limitations, purchased defendants' crib bumper products or bedding sets that include a crib bumper."
-The complaint alleges an alternative class that would be limited to residents of Maryland.
-The complaint seeks damages for the purported class in an unspecified amount, injunctive relief, "restitution and disgorgement of all monies acquired by the defendants by means of any act or practice" the Court finds to be unlawful, a Court-ordered "corrective advertising campaign", and an award of plaintiffs' attorneys fees and costs.
-The Company believes that it has meritorious defenses to the claims asserted in the complaint, and the Company intends to defend itself vigorously against all such claims.
-On July 23, 2012, the Company and CCIP filed an answer to the complaint and a motion to dismiss certain of the stated claims.
-This motion is scheduled to be heard by the Court on August 27, 2012.
+As also reported in the Company's annual report on Form 10-K for the fiscal year ended April 1, 2012, on or about May 17, 2012, an alleged Maryland purchaser of a CCIP bedding set filed a complaint against the Company and CCIP in the United States District Court for the Central District of California, purportedly on behalf of herself and all others similarly situated.
+The complaint generally alleged that CCIP's crib bumper products put children at risk of suffocation or crib death and that the Company and CCIP concealed and failed to disclose these purported risks through allegedly false and misleading advertising and product packaging.
+The complaint of alleged that any child had actually been harmed by these products.
+The complaint alleged violations of various consumer protection laws in California, Maryland and numerous other states.
+The purported class was defined in the complaint as "All consumers who, within the applicable statute of limitations, purchased defendants' crib bumper products or bedding sets that include a crib bumper."
+The complaint alleged an alternative class that would be limited to residents of Maryland.
+The complaint sought damages for the purported class in an unspecified amount, injunctive relief, "restitution and disgorgement of all monies acquired by the defendants by means of any act or practice" the Court should find to be unlawful, a Court-ordered "corrective advertising campaign", and an award of plaintiffs' attorneys fees and costs.
+On September 25, 2012, the complaint was dismissed by the Court without prejudice for lack of subject-matter jurisdiction.

-For further information related to the foregoing legal proceedings, refer to Item 3 of Part I of the Company's annual report on Form 10-K for the fiscal year ended April 1, 2012.
+For further information related to the foregoing legal proceedings, refer to Item 3 of Part I of the Company's annual report on Form 10-K for the fiscal year ended April 1, 2012 and Item 1 of Part II of the Company's quarterly report on Form 10-Q for the fiscal quarter ended July 1, 2012.